ShadyNabil8/Central_Lock_Car_Module/README.md

 ## Difference in operatin voltages in the two UART modules

 I am using the STM32F108C8T6, which operates at 3.3V, and the Arduino UNO, which operates at 5V.
-But they work together normally in serial communication without any problems.
+So by logic in need a level shifter to shift the 5V to 3.3V, but they work together normally in serial communication without any problems.

 ## Store data permanently